confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Let's break down what this version of the schema defines

-# `subject`: the scope in which schemas for the messages in the topic `Raleigh` can evolve
+# `subject`: the scope in which schemas for the messages in the topic `transaction` can evolve
 # `version`: the schema version for this subject, which starts at 1 for each subject
 # `id`: the globally unique schema version id, unique across all schemas in all subjects
 # `schema`: the structure that defines the schema format